Editorial Standards

 The 20 Percent Capital Gain Method

 - If your 1099‑R has a capital gain amount in box 3, you can tax that slice at 20 percent in Part II.
-This applies to a narrow set of older plan service years and is uncommon today, but it still exists for some participants and beneficiaries.
+This applies only to the portion of the distribution attributable to plan participation before 1974 (which the payer determines and reports in box 3) and is uncommon today, but it still exists for some participants and beneficiaries.

 - If you also use the 10 year option, you will compute both parts and add them.